ljishen/nvme-env/docker/spdk/README.md

       /bin/bash
   ```

-This docker command bind-mounts to the `/dev` is necessary since it needs to access `/dev/uio0`.
+This docker command bind-mounts to the `/dev` which is necessary since it needs to access `/dev/uio0`.
 <!---
 Here is the error message if we don't bind-mounts to /dev